samerkour/CqrsDapperEFDemoProject/README.md

-# CqrsDapperEFDemoProject
+# CqrsDapperEntityFrameworkDemoProject

-# CQRS-Entity Framework- Dapper- Clean Architecture-SampleProject
+# CQRS- Dapper- Entity Framework- Clean Architecture- SampleProject

 This is a open-source project written in .NET Core 6.0

-This sample project demonistrate the most common technologies used to develop large scale and distrebusted software systems (Microservices).
+This sample project demonistrate the most common technologies used to develop large scale and distrebusted software systems (CQRS Microservices).

 The sample project implements the below model to simulate CRUD Actions: